Arab world unites on Gaza. Can it get US, Israel, and Hamas on board?

 The Arab plan envisions funding to come from the United Nations, world financial institutions, donor countries, development banks, foreign direct investment, and fundraising by civil society organizations.

-Critically, the initiative calls for a blanket truce between the PA and Israel, during which both sides will carry out a series of confidence-building measures and cease unilateral actions, including settlement building and armed attacks.
+Critically, the initiative calls for a blanket truce between the PA and Israel, during which both sides will carry out a series of confidence-building measures and cease unilateral actions, including settlement-building and armed attacks.

 The plan envisions initial Israeli-Palestinian talks leading to negotiations over a permanent peace deal, and it calls for the U.N.
 Security Council to consider sending an international peacekeeping force to Gaza, in order to give security guarantees to Israel.